macformula/racecar/docs/docs/firmware/can-traffic/index.md

 &= 16700\text{ bits per second}
 \end{align}

-## Calculating Bus Load

-### The bus load is the previous example can be calculated as:
+The bus load is the previous example can be calculated as:

 $$
 \text{Bus Load}\%= \frac{\text{Total Bits per Second}}{\text{Baud Rate}} \times 100\%